 One of the specific tactical challenges I’m seeing right now is around content for social media.
 Brands need to create a lot of content and execute at a high production level that’s aligned with their brand attributes.
 Building an internal model that delivers the creativity they expect or partnering with agencies nimble enough to deliver that content is one of their biggest challenges.

-Over the past 18 months you’ve been building a new mono office on the West Coast.
+You’ve been heavily involved in building a new mono office on the West Coast.
 What has it been like to break into that crowded market?

 It’s been an amazing adventure to be part of this team and get this office off to a successful start.
 This venture is such a critical element to mono’s growth plan and the West Coast has been a wonderful fit for our design-driven culture.